nubenetes/awesome-kubernetes/docs/gitops.md

 - [dzone: Developing Applications on Multi-tenant Clusters With Flux and Kustomize](https://dzone.com/articles/developing-applications-on-multitenant-clusters-wi) Take a look at how multiple teams can use the resources of a single cluster to develop an application.
 - [A Complete Step by Step Guide to Implementing a GitOps Workflow with Flux 🌟](https://managedkube.com/gitops/flux/weaveworks/guide/tutorial/2020/05/01/a-complete-step-by-step-guide-to-implementing-a-gitops-workflow-with-flux.html)
 - [itnext.io: Managing Kubernetes Secrets Securely with GitOps (SOPS + AWS KMS + Flux)](https://itnext.io/managing-kubernetes-secrets-securely-with-gitops-b8174b4f4d30)
+- [acloudguru.com: Adopting GitOps for Kubernetes on AWS 🌟](https://acloudguru.com/blog/engineering/adopting-gitops-for-kubernetes-on-aws?utm_source=linkedin&utm_medium=social&utm_campaign=kubernetesblog) Tips for adopting GitOps for your Kubernetes workload in AWS:
+	- Use Git as your source of truth
+	- Use a Git branch per environment
+	- Practice proper change management
+	- Roll back with Git
+	- Automate everything

 ### Kustomize.
 Kubernetes native configuration management
 - [kustomize.io 🌟](https://kustomize.io/) Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.
 Now, built into kubectl as apply -k.